 A novel approach to target inflammatory diseases

-Chief Executive Officer Iotrem S.A.
+Chief Executive Officer of Inotrem

-Gilles has been a Partner at Edmond de Rothschild Investment Partners since 2002.
+Gilles has been a Partner at Andera (ex Edrip) since 2002.
 Prior to this he worked as a consultant dedicated to pharmaceutical and biotechnology companies for Russell Reynolds & Associates.
 In 1988, Gilles started at Rhône-Poulenc Group as Vice President, Public Affairs.
 In 1992, he was appointed Vice President, assistant to the Chairman and CEO of Rhône-Poulenc Rorer, the pharmaceutical affiliate of Rhône-Poulenc.
 He then became a founding member of RPR Gencell, the biotechnology division of Rhône-Poulenc Rorer.
 Initially General Manager for Europe, he subsequently became deputy General Manager of the Division based in San Francisco until 1999.
 He was then appointed General Manager of a commercial subsidiary in Mexico City.
 Before he started at Rhône-Poulenc, he was a Field Officer for the United Nations High Commissioner for Refugees in Africa and Central America, advisor to the French Prime Minister (1984-1986), advisor to the French Minister for Industry and Research (1983), Chief of Staff to the President of Languedoc Roussillon Regional Council (1982) and Social Advisor in the French Senate (1981-1982).
 Gilles graduated from the Paris Institute for Political Sciences (‘Sciences Po Paris’) in 1980, holds also a Master degree in applied economics and a certificate from the Stanford Global School of Business.

-Graziano Seghezzi is Managing Partner at Sofinnova Partners which he joined in 2006.
-He seed funded and was on the Board of GlycoVaxyn which was sold to GlaxoSmithKline in 2015 and Omthera Pharmaceuticals which went public on Nasdaq in 2013, then was sold to AstraZeneca later that year.
-Graziano also seed invested and is on the Board of Mission Therapeutics (United Kingdom), Crescendo Biologics (United Kingdom) and Hookipa Biotech (Austria).
-He promoted and is on the Board of BiovelocITA, Italy’s first biotech accelerator.
-Graziano started his career in venture capital in 2001 at Sofinnova Partners and then joined Index Venture in 2003.
+Graziano serves on the Board of Directors of several companies he helped create and finance, including GlycoEra, Enthera, HotSpot Therapeutics, Erydel, Inotrem, Mission Therapeutics, and Crescendo Biologics.
+He is responsible for a number of substantial exits, including Corvidia Therapeutics, which was sold to Novo Nordisk for €2.1 billion in 2020; Hookipa Pharma, floated on the Nasdaq in 2019; GlycoVaxyn, sold to GlaxoSmithKline in 2015, and Omthera Pharmaceuticals, which went public on the Nasdaq in 2013 and was then sold to AstraZeneca the same year.
+He has also been the main driver behind Sofinnova Partners’ growing presence in his native Italy, establishing the country’s first biotech accelerator, BiovelocITA, in 2015, and the Sofinnova Telethon Fund in 2018.
+He started his career in venture capital in 2001 at Sofinnova Partners and was at Index Ventures from 2003 to 2006.
 Prior to that, Graziano spent five years working in academic research at New York University’s School of Medicine, studying oncology and cardiovascular diseases.
-Graziano holds a degree in genetics and microbiology from the University of Pavia (Italy) and an MBA from RSM-Erasmus University (Netherlands).
+Graziano holds a degree in genetics and microbiology from the University of Pavia, Italy, and an MBA from RSM-Erasmus University, The Netherlands.

 Mr. Moeller has strong experience in the valuation of early stage and start-up companies in the life science sector and large multinational organizations.
 Until 2003 he worked as Chief Financial Officer at NMT New Medical Technologies focusing on private equity investments in biopharmaceutical and biotechnological companies.
 He was financial advisor in several private biotechnology investments of NMT and responsible for financial aspects of the portfolio companies of NMT.
 Before joining NMT, he worked from 1992-2001 as a Senior Manager at PricewaterhouseCoopers in Switzerland and the United States gaining vast experience in early stage and start-up companies in the life science sector as well as large multinational organizations.
 Mr. Moeller has a degree as Swiss certified public accountant in 1996 as well as a master degree in economics and business administration from the University of Basel in 1991.